Joining the GSS and GSG

 Fast streamers

-Fast streamers will be assessed against the same frameworks but they go through a different assessment process.
-Find out more on the civil service fast stream website.
+Fast Streamers will be assessed against the same frameworks but will go through a different assessment process.
+Find out more about the Civil Service Fast Stream.

 Updating your GSG membership details